openvswitch/ovs/Documentation/intro/install/dpdk-advanced.rst

   Minor performance loss is seen with OVS when using shared DPDK library as compared to static library.

-To build Open vSwitch using DPDK as a shared library, first refer to the `DPDK installation guide`_ for download instructions for DPDK and OVS.
+To build Open vSwitch using DPDK as a shared library, first refer to :doc:`/intro/install/dpdk` for download instructions for DPDK and OVS.

 Once DPDK and OVS have been downloaded, you must configure the DPDK library accordingly.
 Simply set ``CONFIG_RTE_BUILD_SHARED_LIB=y`` in